offensive-vk/dark-portfolio/README.md

 ## License

-This project is open source and available under the [MIT License](https://www.google.com/search?q=LICENSE). *(If you have a different license, update this accordingly)*
+This project is open source and available under the [MIT License](./LICENSE)